Short-distance production of three particles with large scattering length: Effective range corrections

 To introduce the effective range in our theory, we adept the two-body T-matrix from Eq.~\ref{eq:two-body tmatrix} as follows

-By proceeding this way, which corresponds to a resummation of the terms associated with $C_2$ in Eq.~\eqref{eq:2BInt}, we include all contributions up to N$^2$LO contributions and even some of higher order~\cite{Bedaque:1998mb,bedaque1998nucleon}.
+By proceeding this way, which corresponds to a resummation of the terms associated with $C_2$ in Eq.~\eqref{eq:2BInt}, we include all contributions up to N$^2$LO contributions and even some of higher order~\cite{Bedaque:1998mb,Bedaque:1997qi}.
 We note that in principle such corrections should be treated in perturbation theory, as dictated by the power counting.
 Moreover, in a calculation strictly based on a potential as in Eq.~\eqref{eq:2BInt}, one runs into the so-called ``Wigner bound'' that would limit the maximum value of our cutoff $\Lambda$~\cite{Wigner:1955zz,Phillips:1996ae,Hammer:2009zh}.
 However, in the diagrammatic formulation with dimer/dineutron fields, it is possible to avoid this bound (by implementing the range correction effectively as an energy-dependent potential).
-Since the resulting integral equation for three neutrons is well behaved~\cite{Bedaque:1998mb,bedaque1998nucleon}, we find it useful to use the resummed approach in order to estimate the influence of effective-range corrections.
+Since the resulting integral equation for three neutrons is well behaved~\cite{Bedaque:1998mb,Bedaque:1997qi}, we find it useful to use the resummed approach to estimate the influence of effective-range corrections.
 Their strictly perturbative treatment will be considered in future work.
 Aside from modifying the two-body T-matrix according to Eq.~\eqref{eq:N2LO two-body tmatrix}, the procedure to determine the production distribution remains the same.
+We note in passing that in the three-boson case such a treatment in the resummed approach is not possible due to spurious poles in the dimer propagator.